Click to Download

 Add us to your pipeline!

-If you're an academic lab, startup, chemical company, regulatory agency, AI/software company, or patent attorney we would love to hear from you!
+If you're an academic lab, startup, clinical trial company, chemical company, regulatory agency, AI/software company, or patent attorney we would love to hear from you!
 In recent years, contract research organizations like ours have partnered with pharmaceutical companies to provide data mining and custom algorithm creation for their customer's pipelines.
 Whether it is a a long term contract for us to screen your compounds, or just a one time job, we would love to hear from you.
-We could create compound report cards for you, design libraries and possibly synthesize the compounds for you.
-Contact us for an introductory session.
-The first 30 minutes of the introductory consultation are free, and then we can set up a strategic planning session for your particular analytics needs.
+We could create compound report cards for you, and design libraries.

 Chief Technology Officer